0anas01/website/linkerd.io/content/2.15/tasks/upgrade.md

 previous version.
 Changes in major version *may* introduce breaking changes, although we try to avoid that whenever possible.

+### Edge releases

+For edge releases, Linkerd issues explicit [guidance about each release](../../../releases/#edge-release-guidance).
+Before installing an edge release, always consult the guidance for that release!

+{{< warning >}}

+Edge releases are **not** semantically versioned; the edge release number itself does not give you any assurance about breaking changes, incompatibilities, etc. **Always** read the guidance for a given edge release before installing it!

+{{< /warning >}}

 ## Upgrade paths

 The following upgrade paths are generally safe.
 However, before starting a